KeyDevLol/KeyEngine/README.md

-# KeyEngine Remake
+# KeyEngine
 KeyEngine is an open-source game engine/framework for creating 2D games, powered by the Unity-like ECS

-The engine is not finished yet, it is under active development.
+The engine is NOT finished yet, it is under active development.

 # Build Requiments
 1. **Latest [Git](https://git-scm.com/downloads)**